• Skip to primary navigation

 And, you may consider buying two boxes if you want more unbroken ones.
 But, if you look closely at the photos you may see that I’ve used some broken ones in here as well.
 Just be careful when pulling out the cookies so you get both parts of the same cookie.

-And, I totally cheated with my leftovers and simply made a broken cookie trifle using the same ingredients but just inside a glass container.
+And, I totally worked with my leftovers and simply made a broken cookie trifle using the same ingredients but just inside a glass container.
 Still just as tasty, just not as individual and pretty.

 Visual guide to stacking the cakes